pujols/OSU_CSE_5523_2021SP/HW_2+3_programming_set/HW_2+3_programming/Readme.md

 # What to report in `name.number.pdf`

+* For Question 1-5, please write down for each data (and command) the training, validation, and test error.
+Please discuss your observations from these experiments.
+*
-* For Question 1, Task 5, please write down for each data the best polynomial degree and the corresponding training and test error.
-Please discuss for `unknown_noise`, why its best polynomial degree is different from that of `unknown`.
+* For Question 6-7 (Bonus), please write down for each data (and command) the training, validation, and test error.
+Please discuss your observations from these experiments.

-* For Question 2, please report `best_dis_metric`, `best_K`, `best_val_accuracy` , and `test_accuracy` in the PDF.